Your Guide to Making Cannabis-Infused Coconut Oil

 An ideal amount is to use about a quarter to a half ounce of cannabis plant material per one cup of liquid coconut oil.
 You can always use more or less, but this is a safe ratio to fall back on, especially when starting out.

-What other supplies will I need?
+Which supplies do I need?

 To make infused weed oil, you’ll want to have the following supplies: